wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-discover/includes/setup-privacy.md

 After these steps are complete, your organization has full access to all service features (except Upload and administrative settings).

-Organizational data contains effective dates which map to the Microsoft 365 data.
+Organizational data contains effective dates that map to the Microsoft 365 data.
 This data should be uploaded on a regular monthly schedule to reflect changes in your organization.
 The Microsoft 365 collaboration data updates weekly.

 For more information on system requirements and data processing, see the **Learn more** section below.